maybenot-io/maybenot/crates/maybenot/README.md

 An instance of Maybenot repeatedly takes as *input* one or more *events* describing the encrypted traffic going over an encrypted channel.
-It produces as *output* zero or more *scheduled actions*, such as to send *padding* traffic or to *block* outgoing traffic.
+It produces as *output* zero or more *scheduled actions*, such as to send *decoy* packets or to *block* outgoing traffic.
 One or more *state machines* determine what actions to take based on events.
-State machines have a lightweight runtime and are subject to *limits* on the amount of padding and blocking they can schedule.
+State machines have a lightweight runtime and are subject to *limits* on the amount of decoys and blocking they can schedule.

 <p align="center">
 <picture>